ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 # How you can help!

-osu! is more than just a circle-clicking rhythm game as many newcomers think, it is also a very vibrant community, composed of people from all around the world, with differing skill sets, and different purposes.
+osu! like any other game, has a very vibrant community, composed of people from all around the world, with differing skill sets, and different purposes.

-Anyone can be a part of the community, here are a few examples to start with:
+Anyone can be a part of the community, in your own way, here are a few examples to start with:

 ## Help out with [the wiki](https://github.com/ppy/osu-wiki)